datacamp-content-public/Application-Creating-Robust-Python-Projects/slides/chapter_1_4ed97d102f4ad7cd2a3d795aaa18a8c5.md

 - output.

 The benefits of modularity with the convenience of a single file:
-1. start with small code files and then
+1. start with small files and then
-2. combine the small files into a larger file later on.
+2. combine them into a larger file later on.

 `@script`